foundersandcoders/coursebook/src/workshops/node-error-handling/index.md

 });
 ```

-The [`unhandledrejection`](https://nodejs.org/api/process.html#process_event_unhandledrejection) event will fire when a promise rejects without being caught, and your callback function will run.
+The [`unhandledRejection`](https://nodejs.org/api/process.html#process_event_unhandledrejection) event will fire when a promise rejects without being caught, and your callback function will run.
 We log the error, then tell the Node process to stop with an "exit code" of 1 (which means an error occurred).
 This will stop your server processing any more requests.

 Add this to your `server.js`, then remove your `.catch` from the `rejection` handler function.
 Now when you visit http://localhost:3000/rejection and you shouldn't see the "unhandled rejection" warning in your terminal.
 Instead your server should crash and stop processing further requests.

 {% box %}

 **Note**: it's always better to handle the promise rejection properly in your route handler so you can send a response.
-This `unhandledrejection` listener is a last-ditch strategy because errors always slip through the cracks.
+This `unhandledRejection` listener is a last-ditch strategy because errors always slip through the cracks.

 {% endbox %}